 - 2.8 The information leads to the conclusion that fixed costs exist because cost per unit changes between two levels of activity within the relevant range.
 The information is not sufficient to determine the amount of fixed costs or whether variable costs exist. - 2.9 The opportunities foregone could include spectator or participative sports activities, movies, going out to dinner, the opportunity to work at a part-time job, etc. The relevant cash flows include the cost of transportation, parking, tickets, food and beverages, and so on.
 There is no way to assign a quantitative value to the social experiences.
 It is difficult to identify a true opportunity cost because the costs and benefits of the next best alternative must be compared.
-However, lost wages, less the cost of transportation, can be quantified if the next if the next best alternative is working. - 2.10 Analysis of a scatter plot provides general information about whether a cost appears to be variable, fixed, or mixed.
+However, lost wages, less the cost of transportation, can be quantified if the next best alternative is working. - 2.10 Analysis of a scatter plot provides general information about whether a cost appears to be variable, fixed, or mixed.
 If there is a linear pattern in the scatter plot and the trend appears to go to zero, the cost could be variable.
 If a scatter plot with a linear trend intersects the vertical axis at a nonzero value, it could be mixed.
 If the pattern is linear with little or no slope, the cost could be fixed. - 2.11 The pattern of a cost over time in the accounting system, together with knowledge of operations, is used to classify costs as variable, fixed, or mixed.
 Costs such as managers' salaries are usually fixed; they are often directly associated in the general ledger with a particular department or product.
 Costs for variable materials used in the production process are usually available in the general ledger or in production records.
 Costs such as manufacturing overhead are often mixed; they tend to include fixed costs such as insurance and property taxes for the plant and variable costs such as indirect supplies used in manufacturing.
 For costs identified as mixed, another cost estimation technique such as the two-point method or regression analysis must be used to determine the fixed and variable components. - 2.12 Sunk costs are expenditures that have already been made.
-A common mistake that students make when dating is to consider their investment in time and money in deciding whether to break off a relationship that is no longer satisfactory.
-These are sunk costs that were invested to gather information about the person and relationship.
+People often will sit through a terrible movie because they have paid to see it.
+The cost of the movie should have no impact on whether you watch the rest of the movie or not since the money spent is gone either way.
+The decision on whether to continue to watch a movie should be based on whether you think you will enjoy watching the rest of the movie or not.
 A better decision can be made if only the current and relevant information is used in the decision.
 Students will have a variety of other examples from their personal experience. - 2.13 Many factors affect accountants' abilities to identify measures used in a cost function.
 Historical data may be available and accurate, but cost behavior cannot be categorized perfectly for some costs.
 In addition, costs change over time and across a range of volumes, and these changes may be difficult to predict.
-If errors exist in the accounting records, costs will not be accurate and the cost function will not appropriately predict costs. - 2.14 The trend line developed using regression analysis incorporates all of the cost observations, while the two-point method uses only two observations.
-Because there is fluctuation in cost over time, better estimates are developed using more observations, because they better reflect the past fluctuations and therefore should better estimate future fluctuations.
+If errors exist in the accounting records, costs will not be accurate and the cost function will not appropriately predict costs.